Japanese tissue: Manufacture

 A solution of 30 percent pulp and 70 percent water is then mixed together in a vat.
 Neri may also be added to the vat.
 Nagashi-zuki, the most common technique for making sheets of paper, is then employed.
 The mixture is scooped on a screen and allowed to flow back and forth across the screen to interlock the fibers.
 This process is ideal for forming thin sheets of paper.
 The other technique for making paper, tame-zuki, does not use neri and forms thicker sheets of paper.

 The sheet of paper is placed on a wooden board and dried overnight, then pressed the next day to remove water.
 After pressing, the sheets are put on a drying board and brushed to smooth them.
 They are dried in the sun, then removed from the drying board and trimmed.

 Uses

 Japanese tissue is used in the conservation of books and manuscripts.
-The tissue comes in varying thicknesses and colors, and is used for a variety of mending tasks, including repairing tears, mending book hinges, and reinforcing the folds of signatures (the groups of pages gathered and folded together at the spine) or for reinforcement of an entire sheet through backing.
+The tissue comes in varying thicknesses and colors, and is used for a variety of mending tasks, including repairing tears, mending book hinges, and reinforcing the folds of signatures or for reinforcement of an entire sheet through backing.
 The mender will select a piece of Japanese tissue that closely matches the color of the paper being mended, and chooses a thickness (weight) suitable to the job at hand.